Hossam-Mamdouh/ATmega16/README.md

 # Interfacing ATmega16 With a DC Motor
-Control the DC Motor speed using a Potentiometer, and the direction using a toggle switch.
+Control the DC Motor speed using a Potentiometer, and the direction using a Toggle Switch.